Sankha-deep/Animated_responsive-website/README.md

 # Animated_responsive-website

-this is an animated, responsive website using HTML and CSS
+this is an animated, responsive website using HTML and CSS and Javascript